inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 Instead of writing your script code in a text editor, you just playfully put together specific **relations** between certain **nodes** to a **graph**.
 It is the types of nodes and their relations with each others that represent a script code.
 To illustrate this, the 2 code examples from above have been "rewritten" into the following corresponding visual script:

 ![error: image not found!](https://raw.githubusercontent.com/inexorgame/visualisations/8528b83f946bc8063ea2248d3c482769a6c13662/wiki/vs_graph_example_1.png)

+Here is the visual script for the second example:

 ## What are the benefits of visual scripting?